-Any self-employed taxpayer with a personal tax payment due on 31st July 2020 will be eligible.
+Any taxpayer with a personal tax payment due on 31st July 2020 is eligible.

-This initiative will assist the self-employed business with their short term cashflow problems.
+This initiative will assist UK taxpayers with short term cashflow problems caused by Coronavirus.

 There is no requirement to apply.
 The process is automatic.